Seteco/Somorrostro/Running-behind-apache.md

 ## Enable Basic Auth

-If you wish to add an authentication (user/password) to access your nedtdata
+If you wish to add an authentication (user/password) to access your netdata

 Then with elevated privileges: